Particular/ServiceControl/README.md

 ![image](https://user-images.githubusercontent.com/4316196/177248330-c7357e85-b7a1-4cec-992f-535b1e9a0cb4.png)

 ### Integration Tests
 ًBy default integration tests use `MSMQ` transport to run.
 This can be overridden by renaming the `_connection.txt` file in the root of the solution to `connection.txt` and updating the transport type and connection string.
-Only the first 3 lines of this file is read with the following information:
 Only the first 3 lines of this file are read with the following information:
 - First line is the Transport name
 - Second line is the ServiceControl Transport type information (implementation of `ITransportIntegration` interface)